royangkr/ramen-ratings/README.md

 Review 82 has Package "Can" and Review 1440 has Package "Bar", which each occur once and does not seem like an applicable unit for ramen.
 I tried the above extrapolation but was not successful, so I left them as Can and Bar.
 ### Missing Type
 Reviews 2482-2494,2595-2606 are missing data in the Type column
-I tried to extrapolate the Type for reviews missing Type, but it was significantly harder because Type is not repeated much across the dataset.
+I tried to extrapolate the Type for reviews missing Type, but was not successful because Type is not repeated much across the dataset.
 ### Missing Rating
 Reviews 47,137,1008 have "#VALUE!" in the Rating column.
 Reviews 2430-2435,2595-2606 are missing data in the Rating column.
 Lastly, I decided to remove all reviews that have missing/invalid rating, because this is supposed to be a ramen ratings database, the review is meaningless without a proper rating.